(Changelog - Apr 11th, 2022)

 At first, I was against using my free [Forma Soul] from the fourth anniversary since it’s extremely valuable and I wanted to use it on a seasonal I was sure I loved when they appeared.

-I was also mentioning the possibility OG Idoun could appear as Forma, but honestly?
-I decided not to wait for her, because I already have her at +7 and she’s getting all the skills anyway, so I thought someone else deserved to be recruited this way… I slowly convinced myself I wanted Altena, until it was 4 in the morning when the [Hall of Forms] ended and finally, decided to get the last merge… yes, that copy was all that I needed to fully max Altena out, and I would love to share her with y’all:
+I was also mentioning the possibility OG Idoun could appear as Forma, she was +7 back then but now she’s +10 and she’s still getting all the skills she can inherit anyway… so I slowly convinced myself I wanted Altena, until it was 4 in the morning when the [Hall of Forms] ended and finally, decided to get the last merge… yes, that copy was all that I needed to fully max Altena out, and I would love to share her builds with everyone:

 Released: Japan only | Released for SFM | May 14th, 1996.

-That’s right, this game was released exactly 25 years ago, I’ve been secretly working on this post in hopes to make of it a surprise, and although I can’t really make much for the anniversary, I wanted to share my appreciation for what I see as one of the two games that compounds the pinnacle of the series, led by the true creator of the series, Shouzou Kaga:
+That’s right, this game was released exactly 25 years ago in 2021, and before I released this post, I’ve worked on it without telling a single soul in hopes to make of it a surprise, and although I can’t really make much for the anniversary, I wanted to share my appreciation for what I see as one of the two games that compound the pinnacle of the series, led by the true creator of the series, Shouzou Kaga:

 He’s the true creator of the series and worked on the first five installments in the series, which includes Thracia 776… he left @Intelligent_Systems shortly after that game was finished, and founded a company named Tirnanog (which is named like one of the cities in Isaach, a country to the north east of Jugdral), that company released first an Emblem Saga game which was later renamed to TearRing Saga: Utna Heroes Saga because Nintendo reported the copyright infringement from the OG name and they managed to sue Kaga for it.